hyosung11/Launch-School/Courses/JS129/practice_problems.md

 TESgames.listGames();
 ```

 ### 15.6 The `forEach` method provides an alternative way to supply the execution context for the callback function.
-Modify the program from the previous problem to use that technique to produce the proper output:
+Modify the program from the previous problem to use that technique to produce the proper output

 ```js
 const TESgames = {